Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric flavor

 We can derive the duality from 4d, by considering the same electric theory as in section \ref{Case4even} with the $R$ charge assignment that sets to one the fields $\widetilde{\mathcal{Q}}_2, \, \widetilde{\mathcal{Q}}_3$ and to zero the others.
 The superpotential in this case reads

 The 2d superpotential \eqref{pot4case2AS31} is immediately recovered from the 4d reduction upon employing the dictionary

 with $j=0,\dots,n-2$.\\ We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flippers in (\ref{pot1case2AS31}), are
+The charges of the fields in the electric and in the dual LG theory, including the flippers in (\ref{pot1case2AS31}), are

 with $\ell=1,\dots,n-1$, $k=1,\dots,n-1$, $m=0,\dots,n-2 $ and $j=0,\dots,n-2$.
 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.

 We conclude by showing that the identity between the elliptic genera of the gauge theory and of the LG dual descends from the basic identities for $\SU(n)$ and $\USp(2n)$ gauge theories with (anti-)fundamental matter.
 The identity that we need to prove in this case is